agritheory/edgewise/roadmap.md

     - [ ] Init, Before Insert, After Insert, Before Update, After Update, Before Delete, After Delete
     - [ ] Custom example would be "Before Submit, "After Submit"
     - [ ] Another would be adding an "Approve" step

-Further work and examples:

-- [ ] Quart, POP and Starlette examples
-- [ ] Load test/ benchmark and optimize
-- [ ] GUI (framework.../ VueCLI type thing?)
-- [ ] ~~Command line doctype creation?~~ There's no strong reason to to this, EdgeDB's SDL is better than anything that could be accomplished on the command line.
-Maybe to create boilerplate edsl and class, helps with app structure
-- [ ] Export schema to `module` folder
-- [ ] Generate Entity Relation Charts from schema, though this should really be part of an equivalent JS/TS project? `edgewise.js` -> seems worth it to have matching APIs